rhuze-emryk/rhuze-emryk.github.io/docs/install-jekyll-toolbox.md

     *   For package issues, try `sudo dnf clean all` and `sudo dnf makecache`.
 * **Multiple Toolboxes:** For complete isolation, create different Toolbox containers for different projects.

-This Markdown file provides a complete and corrected guide for installing Jekyll within Toolbox on an immutable Linux distribution, suitable for downloading and future reference.
-It covers all the necessary steps, troubleshooting tips, and best practices for a smooth and reliable Jekyll development environment.